ifwe/open-source-handbook/README.md

 1. Get approval from your team lead or manager.
 Including the time required for appropriate documentation, any extra work required to open source.
 1. Manager must get final approval from Gene (VP of Eng).
-1. Notify Marcom (marcom@ifwe.co) and Legal (legal@ifwe.co) of the new project to be open sourced shortly.
+1. Notify Legal (legal@ifwe.co) of the new project to be open sourced shortly.
 1. Review and final approval from Gene of the content to be open sourced.
     *Review the final project to make sure it is not divulging any sensitive information or valuable intellectual property *Review commit history to make sure it is not divulging sensitive information